-You can contribute between \$120 and \$2,700 per year on a before-tax basis to reimburse yourself for eligible out-of-pocket health care expenses.
-Contributions are taken each pay period before federal and, in most locations, state and local taxes are withheld.
+You can contribute between \$120 and \$2,750 per year on a before-tax basis to reimburse yourself for eligible out-of-pocket health care expenses.
+Contributions are deducted each pay period before federal and, in most locations, state and local taxes are withheld.

-The \$2,700 limit applies to each employee electing to participate in the HCSA.
-If you and your spouse/partner are both Citi employees, you can each contribute up to \$2,700 to your own HCSA.
+The \$2,750 limit applies to each employee electing to participate in the HCSA.
+If you and your spouse/partner are both Citi employees, you can each contribute up to \$2,750 to your own HCSA.

-You must actively elect to participate in the HCSA during each Annual Enrollment or in 2020, you may enroll of make changes anytime until October 31, 2020.
+You must actively elect to participate in the HCSA during each Annual Enrollment or within 31 days of a qualified change in status during the 2021 plan year.
 You may enroll in the HCSA if you are not enrolled in the High Deductible Health Plan (HDHP).